Windstar – Greek Isles

 Getting There

 Our cruise began and ended in Athens, Greece.
-Direct connections to Athens (ATH) are currently available on several airlines from New York (JFK) and Philadelphia (PHL) in the U.S.
+Direct connections from the U.S. to Athens (ATH) are currently available on several airlines, including Philadelphia, Chicago, and New York on American; Atlanta, Boston, and New York on Delta; Newark and Washington, D.C. on United; Newark on Emirates; and New York (JFK) on Norse Atlantic Airways.

 Location